The most commonly used red light wavelengths and their effects

 Wavelengths refer to the distance between consecutive peaks of a light wave, measured in nanometers (nm).
 In red light therapy, these range from visible red light (approximately 620-700 nm) to near-infrared light (700-1000 nm).
 Each wavelength penetrates to a different depth in the body and has specific effects on tissues and cells.

-The most used red light wavelengths and their effects
+The most commonly used red light wavelengths and their effects

 Below is an overview of commonly used wavelengths in red light therapy panels and their specific benefits: